 Jacques is the head of Africa Macro at Oxford Economics Africa.
 His responsibilities include the management of the company's Africa subscription services and he is the lead economic analyst for Nigeria.

 After graduating, Jacques worked as a researcher at Mxit, a pioneering social media platform, before joining Oxford Economics Africa in 2013.
 Jacques has an MCom in Economics from the University of Stellenbosch and a PGDip in Futures Studies from the Stellenbosch Business School.

 Jacques Verreynne, Head of Data and Modelling

-Elton is NKC African Economics’ Senior Business Development Manager and is responsible for cultivating new client relationships within the economic and country intelligence fields.
-He joined NKC in 2017.
+Elton heads global business development at Oxford Economics Africa.
+He is responsible for cultivating new client relationships within the economic and country intelligence fields.
+He joined Oxford Economics Africa in 2017.

 Elton has a BCom (Hons) degree in Econometrics from the University of Pretoria.
-Before joining NKC he worked as a business development manager at IHS Global Insight, where he managed new business initiatives throughout the South Africa and the Sub-Saharan Africa region.
+Before joining Oxford Economics Africa, he worked as a business development manager at IHS Global Insight, where he managed new business initiatives throughout the South African and sub-Saharan Africa regions.
 He has also worked for the Economist Group.